nickjj/dotfiles/README.md

 have an opportunity to review and edit what gets installed if you want to customize the defaults.

+### 🌱 On a fresh system?

-If you're setting up a brand new system and plan to use the desktop environment you'll want to set up a bootable USB stick with the official [Arch Linux ISO](https://fastly.mirror.pkgbuild.com/iso/latest/) and then run the official [archinstall](https://wiki.archlinux.org/title/Archinstall) script.
+If you plan to use the desktop environment you'll want to set up a bootable USB stick with the official [Arch Linux ISO](https://fastly.mirror.pkgbuild.com/iso/latest/) and then run the official [archinstall](https://wiki.archlinux.org/title/Archinstall) script.
 There is a FAQ item [covering all of that](#how-to-install-arch-linux).

-### 🌱 On a fresh system?

-We're in a catch-22 where this project will set everything up for you but to start using it you need `curl` to download its related install script.
+Also, we're in a catch-22 where this project will set everything up for you but to start using it you need `curl` to download its related install script.

 #### Arch Linux and macOS